Skip to main content

 • Pancreatitis and Gallbladder-Related Disorders While less common, there is an increased risk of pancreatitis and gallbladder issues, such as gallstones.
 Patients are counseled to be aware of the symptoms, such as severe abdominal pain, and to seek medical attention if they occur.

 The decision to initiate semaglutide therapy involves a careful weighing of these robust cardiovascular benefits against the well-characterized profile of potential side effects.
-For individuals with established cardiovascular disease and obesity, the demonstrated reduction in life-threatening events often provides a compelling rationale for treatment, provided the can be managed effectively.
+For individuals with established cardiovascular disease and obesity, the demonstrated reduction in life-threatening events often provides a compelling rationale for treatment, provided the side effects can be managed effectively.

 Academic

 A sophisticated analysis of semaglutide’s cardiovascular impact requires moving beyond its identity as a glucoregulatory or weight-loss agent and examining it as a pleiotropic cardiovascular drug.
 The data from the SELECT and STEP trials compel a systems-biology perspective, revealing that the reduction in major adverse cardiovascular events (MACE) is a composite result of metabolic, hemodynamic, and direct vascular effects.
-The magnitude of the benefit appears to exceed what can be explained by alone, pointing toward direct mechanisms of action on the cardiovascular system itself.

 Deconstructing the Cardioprotective Effects beyond Weight Loss